Russia-led bloc starts pulling troops out of Kazakhstan | Law-Order

 - Kazakhstan

-This week, the authorities said they had stabilised the situation and completed what they called an "anti-terrorist operation" in most of the country, its biggest city Almaty a notable exception.
-"Thanks to your arrival, Kazakh military and security forces were able to carry out their immediate task of locating and detaining bandits," Kazakh Deputy Defence Minister Mukhamedzhan Talasov told departing CSTO troops on Thursday.
+"Thanks to your arrival, Kazakh military and security forces were able to carry out their immediate task of locating and detaining bandits," Kazakh Deputy Defence Minister Mukhamedzhan Talasov told CSTO troops at a departure ceremony in Almaty on Thursday, where they stood with their respective flags.
+The Russian group was the most numerous.
+The Kazakh authorities announced the completion of what they called an "anti-terrorist operation" in most of the country on Wednesday, although they have yet to declare its biggest city Almaty fully secure.

-The alliance said on Wednesday the peacekeeping contingent would take 10 days to fully withdraw.
-The protests, triggered by a sharp increase in car fuel prices, were initially peaceful, but turned violent in many major cities as some protesters attacked security forces, captured and torched government buildings and looted shops.
+U.S. Secretary of State Antony Blinken expressed concern over the Russian deployment, prompting an angry response from the Kremlin.
+U.S.-Russian relations remain at crisis point over a buildup of Russian troops near another of Russia's neighbours, Ukraine, despite international talks this week.
+It was unclear how many troops out of about 2,500 sent in by the CSTO were leaving immediately.
+The alliance has said the peacekeeping contingent would take 10 days to fully withdraw.

-The authorities have detained almost 10,000 people over the unrest and said some of the attackers were foreigners trained by Islamist militants.
+CSTO troops were first deployed to government buildings in the capital city of Nur-Sultan, away from the centres of unrest, and later guarded some key infrastructure objects in Almaty, such as large power plants.
+The authorities have detained almost 10,000 people over the unrest in which some protesters attacked security forces, captured and torched government buildings and looted shops.

 ALSO READ